What Does it Take to Be a Climate Change Analyst?

-In the United States, there were 89,500 jobs for Climate Change Analyst in 2016.
+There were about 89,500 jobs for Climate Change Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 9,900 new jobs for Climate Change Analyst by 2026.
-Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.
+The BLS estimates 9,500 yearly job openings in this field.

 The states with the most job growth for Climate Change Analyst are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.